Pioneer High School (San Jose, California): Service Learning Focus

 Pioneer High School focuses on community service and service learning as part of its mission statement.
-To support this focus, the school requires all sophomore students to participate in a "Sophomore Project", a venture that demands a minimum of 30 hours of community service related to a world problem, in addition to many class assignments relating to it such as a poem and a poster board, in the span of a school year.
+To support this focus, the school requires all sophomore students to participate in a "Sophomore Project", a venture that demands a minimum of 30 hours of community service related to a world problem, in addition to many class assignments relating to it, such as a poem and a poster board, in the span of a school year.
 15 hours are required per semester of the sophomore year.
 In most cases, students exceed this amount, sometimes even exceeding one hundred hours, in which case they are presented the President's Volunteer Service Award.

-During their Senior year, students are again given the opportunity to participate in a service learning project when they are introduced to the "Senior Exhibition" assignment.
+During their Senior year, students are again allowed to participate in a service learning project when they are introduced to the "Senior Exhibition" assignment.
 Students may complete multiple hours of personal or community work in order to obtain extra credits.
-The Senior Exhibition project is not mandatory, but students that complete it are rewarded a graduation cord.
+The Senior Exhibition project is not mandatory, but students who complete it are rewarded with a graduation cord.